nyu-cs-gy-6533-fall-2022/assignment-5-final-project-coelus/README.md

 Sound only work on windows OS cause the bass library.

 # 1.2D Sprites and Animations
-I make a Finite-State Machine for controlling player animations and states.
+I apply the Finite-State Machine for controlling player animations and states.

 ## Idle